 15. Food is life

-Our farmers are the foundation of our business.
+Our Partner Farmers are the foundation of our business.
 Without their dedication and willingness to let us in to their lives we wouldn't be able to do what we do.
-We know them all.
+We know many of them.
 We know their faces, hands, names, struggles and ambitions.
 They have let us harvest with them, live with them and shown us the process of creating their unique product.

-All our farmers are small scale and using organic methods of cultivation and processing.
+Most our partner farmers are small scale and using organic methods of cultivation and processing.
 It is an incredible handicraft.
 Everything from taking care of the plants, to watering, adding manure to picking, sorting and drying.
-Or as Mr. Huong told us on our visit to his pepper orchard;

 Our stories are now one.